What is Thai massage and how does it work?

 Sessions typically range from 60 to 90 minutes, depending on your needs, and can extend up to 2 hours for a more in-depth treatment.

-Oil is not typically used in traditional Thai Massage unless it is part of a specific reflexology or focused spot treatment discussed during your consultation.
+Oil is not typically used in traditional Thai massage unless it is part of a specific reflexology or focused spot treatment discussed during your consultation.

 Each session takes place in a calm, supportive environment designed to help you relax, reset, and reconnect with your body.